Architecture

 There are basically two groups of users for LAM:

-Therefore, LAM is split into two separate parts, LAM for admins and for users.
-LAM for admins allows to manage various types of LDAP entries (e.g. users, groups, hosts, ...).
-It also contains tools like batch upload, account profiles, LDAP schema viewer and an LDAP browser.
-LAM for users focuses on end users.
-It provides a self service for the users to edit their personal data (e.g. contact information).
+Self-service focuses on end users.
+It provides users the possibility to edit their personal data (e.g. contact information).
 The LAM administrator is able to specify what data may be changed by the users.
 The design is also adaptable to your corporate design.

 LAM runtime environment:

 LAM runs on PHP.
 Therefore, it is independent of CPU architecture and operating system (OS).
-You can run LAM on any OS which supports Apache, Nginx or other PHP compatible web servers.
+You can run LAM on any OS which supports Apache, nginx or other PHP compatible web servers.

 Home directory server: